HarshalMjn/Server/README.md

-# Study Notion An ED-Tech Platform
+# Study Notion An ED-Tech Platform BackEnd

 StudyNotion is an educational technology platform aimed at providing an immersive and interactive learning experience for students and a platform for instructors to showcase their expertise.